A Torus Theorem for homotopy nilpotent groups: Background and first results

 \subsection{Inductive cocategory and epfl}

-Different notions of cocategory are available on the market, see for example \cite{Hilton}, \cite{Hopkins}, and \cite{MV}.
-In this paper we concentrate on the inductive cocategory introduced by Ganea, \cite{Ganea}, concretely, its normalized version.
-Thus, for a connected pointed space $Z$, $\cocat Z = 0$ if and only if $Z$ is contractible and, for any $n \geq 1$, $\cocat Z \leq n$ if there exists a fibration $F \rightarrow Y \rightarrow B$ with $\cocat Y \leq n-1$ and $F$ dominates $Z$ (equivalently $Z$ is a homotopy retract of $F$).
-It is clear from the definition that $\cocat Z \leq 1$ if and only if $Z$ is dominated by a loop space.
+Different notions of cocategory exist, see for example \cite[Definition 2]{Hovey}, \cite[Definition p.\ 219]{Hopkins}, and \cite[Definition 3.4]{MV}.
+In this paper we concentrate on the inductive cocategory introduced by Ganea, \cite[Definition 2.1]{Ganea}, concretely, on its normalized version.
+Thus, for a connected pointed space $Z$, $\cocat Z = 0$ if and only if $Z$ is contractible and, for any $n \geq 1$, $\cocat Z \leq n$ if there exists a fibration $F \rightarrow Y \rightarrow B$ with $\cocat Y \leq n-1$ and $F$ dominates $Z$ (i.e. $Z$ is a retract of $F$); it is clear from the definition that $\cocat F \leq \cocat Y +1$.
+It is also clear that $\cocat Z \leq 1$ if and only if $Z$ is dominated by a loop space.

 The relation between the cocategory and the nilpotency in the sense of Berstein--Ganea is given by the inequality $\nilbg {\Omega Z} \leq \cocat Z$, \cite[Theorem 2.12]{Ganea}.